bketelsen/coreos-kubernetes-digitalocean/README.md

 On the master, add `apiserver` and `controller-manager`.
 In the `apiserver.service` file, list the private IP addresses of all three CoreOS machines on [Line 15](https://github.com/bketelsen/coreos-kubernetes-digitalocean/blob/master/master/apiserver.service#L15u)

+*** Important - you need to add a scheduler service now, too.
+I'll try to add a service unit for this shortly. ***

 ## Step 8

 Download `kubecfg` pre-built binaries by following the instructions at the bottom of [Kelsey Hightower's Guide](https://github.com/kelseyhightower/kubernetes-coreos)  I put mine in /opt/bin